-- Information and technology – within the SVS, this refers to the information, knowledge, and technologies that are needed for the management of services.
+- Information and technology – within the ITIL 4 service value system, this refers to the information, knowledge, and technologies that are needed for the management of services.

 - Partners and suppliers – the suppliers that are involved in the design, deployment, delivery, support, and continual improvement of services and their relationship to the organization.

 - Value streams and processes – are the different parts of the organization working in an integrated and coordinated way?
-This is important for the creation of value through products and services.
+This is important to ITIL 4 for the creation of value through products and services.

-An appropriate amount of focus needs to go into each of these dimensions such that the SVS remains balanced and effective.
+An appropriate amount of focus needs to go into each of these dimensions such that the ITIL 4 service value system remains balanced and effective.

 The guiding principles are not new.
 ITIL 4 now has seven (rather than the previous nine), which are meant to help IT professionals adopt and adapt the framework to their own needs and circumstances.
-They should be followed at every stage of service delivery and enable professionals to approach and navigate difficult decisions.
+The ITIL guiding principles should be followed at every stage of service delivery and enable professionals to approach and navigate difficult decisions.